1 Mammoth Road

 Manchester, NH 03109

 The Boys Intensive Residential Treatment Facility is located in Manchester, NH in a residential neighborhood.
 The facility is located within the Easter Seals NH, Robert B. Jolicoeur School.
 This facility services individuals who experience diverse mental health and cognitive issues.
 They may or may not have lived in a residential setting before or may exhibit the need to receive instructive guidance in a repetitive manner in order to gain effective new learning/coping skills.
-There is a mixed group of ages, diagnoses and needs; however, the age group falls mostly into the 14-21 years old residents.
+There is a mixed group of ages, diagnoses and needs.
 Their goals are typically to strive for greater control of anger management, to produce more awareness and mastery of their need for improved social, coping and daily living skills as well as acceptance of personal responsibility for their actions.